Building Collapse AccidentsClick For Your Free Consulation

 Have you been seriously injured in a building collapse in New York, NY?
 Building collapses often lead to life-changing and fatal injuries.
 You may be entitled to compensation for your medical bills, lost wages, and pain and suffering from the at-fault party.

-The Law Offices of Jay S. Knispel, LLC has represented injured construction workers in New York for more than 25 years.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers have represented injured construction workers in New York for more than 25 years.
 Contact our law office to schedule your free consultation with a New York City building collapse lawyer prepared to fight for you.
+Call (212) 564-2800 today.

 If you were injured in a building collapse, you should not have to wade through paperwork or argue with insurance companies about your compensation.
 You need to focus on your recovery.
 An experienced New York City personal injury lawyer will take over this burden and much more to pursue the fair compensation you are entitled to.